rio-k10/cdk-lambda-queue/README.md

 ## 🧪 Commands (via Makefile)

-The following `make` commands are available for consistent workflows:
+The following `make` commands are available for consistent workflows
+[NOTE: Make files rely on Git Bash, use the integrated VSCode terminal or search 'Git Bash' in the start menu]:

 | Command          | Description                                                     |
 | ---------------- | --------------------------------------------------------------- |